sohale/hemi-glossaries-public/oclif/oclif-observations.md

 ### Is update needed?
-is cheches in maany places:
+is checks in many places:
 * The plugin-update / init hook: -- `autoupdateNeeded()` ius called plugins/update/hook/inside init.
 * ...